 integer column, right-clicking it, and then

 Convert to serial.
 The result of this operation can be seen in the image below.

 This feature is quite handy when you have imported a database using the reverse engineering tool and need to change the auto-increment columns of all tables.
 The only limitation of this feature is that the default value of the columns must be a call to the function

 nextval('my_sequence'::regclass) or the column has a sequence object assigned to it.
 If that is not the case pgModeler will raise an error and refuse to do the conversion.
-In case of converting to serial a column that has a sequence attached to it, this latter object will not be automatically removed.
-It is up to the user to do the removal of the object.
+In the case of converting to serial a column that has a sequence attached to it, this latter object will not be automatically removed.
+It is up to the user to remove the object.